Distinguished Poet & Essayist

 “Doty pushes the boundaries of thought and form, always searching and considering and never wavering in his attempt to not only understand the world but determine the best way to ‘be’ in it.” —Booklist

 “Doty brilliantly renders the majesty of distinctive creatures and the abiding presence of people and places that no longer exist.
 Apparitions and hard-won insights shape his hunger for the Divine.” —Washington Post

 Praised by the New York Times for his “dazzling, tactile grasp of the world,” Mark Doty is a renowned author of poetry and prose.
-He is the author of three memoirs: the bestselling Dog Years (HarperCollins, 2007), Firebird (1999), and Heaven’s Coast (1997), as well as a book about craft and criticism, The Art of Description: World Into Word, part of the popular “Art of” series published by Graywolf Press.
-Throughout his writings, he shows special interest in the visual arts, as is evident in his poems and also in this book-length essay, Still Life with Oysters and Lemon (2001).
-He is currently at work on a memoir that centers on his poetic relationship with Walt Whitman, entitled What Is the Grass.
+He is the author of three memoirs: the New York Times-bestselling Dog Years (HarperCollins, 2007), Firebird (1999), and Heaven’s Coast (1997), as well as a book about craft and criticism, The Art of Description: World Into Word, part of the popular “Art of” series published by Graywolf Press.
+Throughout his writings, he shows special interest in the visual arts, as is evident in his poems and also in his book-length essay, Still Life with Oysters and Lemon (2001).
+He most recent book is a memoir that centers on his poetic relationship with Walt Whitman, entitled What Is the Grass (W. W. Norton, 2020).

 In addition to the National Book Award, Doty has also received two NEA fellowships, a Guggenheim Fellowship, a Whiting Writers Award, a Lila Wallace/Readers Digest Award, and the Witter Byner Prize.
 As the award citation for the last of these noted, “Mark Doty’s poems extend the range of the American lyric.”
 In 2011 Doty was elected a Chancellor of the Academy of American Poets.